max-ryouko/LeetCode_Challenge_27_Remove_Element/README.md

 READ ME:
 This is a TEST project to learn GIT and GITHUB.
 This is my first commit using a LeetCode problem as sample code to push and commit.
+The initial solution IS WRONG as it manipulates the length of the array/vector.
+This was done to practice updating the repo on GITHUB as well with the local GIT repo.
+The final product will contain a correct solution that will work in Leet Code.

 -> LeetCode 27 Remove Element is a challenge written in C++.
 LeetCode uses a class 'Solution' to contain the solution to the challenge.
 -> 'main.cpp' is the driver / test unit testing the solution in 'solution.h'.